 Our entire business is based on finding a method that worked best for Caucasian hair types.
 I myself am Caucasian of German descent and after dealing with backcombing and wax with my first set of dreadlocks I knew there was a better way!
 So I did as much research as I could and started crocheting my dreadlocks.
 This was EXACTLY what I was looking for and I haven’t looked back since.

 The crochet method will prevent or fix just about any problem you are likely to encounter with Caucasian Dreadlocks.
+Learn more about How to dread straight hair here.

 We’ve crocheted a variety of Asian Dread clients including Chinese, Filipino, Japanese, Korean, and Vietnamese.